kmeixner/simple_nodejs_app/README.md

-# nodejs practice repository
+# simple nodejs app

-This repository is a basic nodejs example setup.
+This repository is a simple nodejs app for me to practice and use for reference as an example.

 ## Project Structure

 - README.md : this README file
-- my_modules/ L modules that I created
+- my_modules/ : modules that I created
     - mydatemodule.js : a module I created to return Date/Time
 - myfirst.js : the main application
 - node_modules/ : (do not commit) generated Node modules (eg: npm install upper-case)